 - anti-pill fleece for the liquid resistant backing

-- snap pliers and snaps or velcro or a button
+- snap pliers and snaps or sew on hook and loop or a button

 Start by drafting your own pattern.
 You can trace around a pad that you would normally use.
 Minus the wings.